By Dave Landry

 “Dave…..You know that passage from Paul?
 I know not to do, but I keep doing it?.....”
 This later became fodder for an article in TRADERS Magazine, blogs, webinars, and videos.
 What’s interesting is, while researching Akrasia, Paul’s words became a reoccurring theme.

 I've written extensively about the fact that, like Paul and the aforementioned client, you know when you're doing the wrong thing.
 Like the old "doctor doctor" joke, just don't do that.
-Seriously, being cognizant will get you half way there.
-On every action, ask yourself: Is this helping me move toward or away from your goal.
+Seriously, being cognizant will get you halfway there.
+On every action, ask yourself: Is this helping me move toward or away from my goal.
 Which way will it move the needle?
 Again, the micro is more important than the macro.